 Household illness is another story: with just over 35% of workers reporting a household illness in September, the study has reached its highest illness rate yet.
 The low point was a 19% rate of household illness in April.
 The share of workers who did not work in September because they were sick was also at its highest yet for the study, with 11% of all non-working respondents saying the cause was illness.

-The monthly data from April 2020 to September 2020 presented here come from interviews conducted over the phone with a pool of 1,377 workers.
+The data are drawn from interviews with about 1,300 workers interviewed weekly from April 2020 to September 2020.
+The number of worker responses in a particular month vary depending on interview participation rates throughout the month, but were never below 1,206 during this period.
 These workers are employed in factories spread across the five main industrial areas of Bangladesh (Chittagong, Dhaka City, Gazipur, Narayanganj, and Savar).
 Just over three-quarters of the working respondents are women, roughly representative of workers in the sector as a whole.